A teacher...who is cool

 - Honoria Bulstrode, headmistress of Meadowbanks, from the Agatha Christie novel Cat Among the Pigeons.
 She's not overly strict, but she seems to have an almost telepathic knowledge of everything that goes on at her school.
 Eileen Rich, the English teacher, also qualifies.

-- In addition, Miss Bulstrode's friend Miss Emlyn from Halloween Party.
+- Miss Bulstrode's friend Miss Emlyn from Halloween Party.
 Miss Emlyn actually figures out who the killer is before Poirot does, though she doesn't have enough evidence to go to the police, and Poirot consults her on several details of his plan before executing it.

 - In the 6th Ciaphas Cain book, Ciaphus seems to have become one of these (he admits to being more relaxed than the other teachers and seems more than willing to take his trainee commissars into the field to get some experience).